Advertiser Disclosure

 Keeping Credit Card Accounts Open

 It could be tempting to close old credit card accounts with a zero balance that you aren’t currently using.
-However, you should refrain from doing so.
+However, you run the risk of losing points on your credit score if you close your account.
 Your credit history is one of the key factors in your credit score, and this component improves your score as your credit lines get older.
 The average age of credit accounts makes up 15 percent of your credit score.
 Closing old accounts will decrease the average age of your credit accounts and can have a negative impact on your credit score.

 Things to Do with Your Credit Card to Build Credit